deepikapriyak30/supermart-grocery-sales-analysis/README.md

 ---

 ## Business Recommendations
-1. Focus on top-performing cities like **Kanyakumari, Vellore, Bodi** to improve targeted marketing.
+1. Strengthen targeted marketing efforts in **Kanyakumari, Vellore, and Bodi**, as these cities consistently deliver the highest revenue and profit.

-2. Increase inventory depth and promotion planning for **high-margin categories** (Eggs, Meat & Fish).
+2. Expand inventory depth and run strategic promotions for **high-margin categories** such as Eggs, Meat & Fish to maximize profitability.

-3. Use customer segmentation to engage the top 20 customers contributing major revenue.
+3. Apply customer segmentation to prioritize and retain the **top 20 high-value customers** contributing a major share of revenue.

-4. Revisit discount strategy since it does not strongly influence profit.
+4. Reevaluate the discounting strategy since discounts **show minimal impact on profitability**, suggesting that aggressive discounting is not necessary.

 ---